-Bytes Description 07:00 Error Count: This is a 64-bit incrementing error count, indicating a unique identifier for this error.
-The error count starts at 1h, is incremented for each unique error log entry, and is retained across power off conditions.
-A value of 0h indicates an invalid entry; this value may be used when there are lost entries or when there are fewer errors than the maximum number of entries the controller supports.
-09:08 Submission Queue ID: This field indicates the Submission Queue Identifier of the command that the error information is associated with.
-11:10 Command ID: This field indicates the Command Identifier of the command that the error is assocated with.
+Bytes Description 07:00 used when there are lost entries or when there are fewer errors than the maximum number o entries the controller supports.
+09:08 09:08 Submission Queue ID: This field indicates the Submission Queue Identifier of the commentation that the error information is associated with.
+11:10 11:10 Command ID: This field indicates the Command Identifier of the command that the error associated with.
 13:12 Status Field: This field indicates the Status Field for the command that completed.
-The Status Field is located in bits 15:01, bit 00 corresponds to the Phase Tag posted for the command.
+The Field is located in bits 15:01, bit 00 corresponds to the Phase Tag posted for the command that completed.

 the error is a associated wit n: This field indicates the byte and bit of the command pa h, if applicable.
 If the parameter spans multiple bytes or t byte and bit of the parameter.
-45.44 Bits Description 15:14 7:0 Byte in command that contained the error.
+45.44 Bits Description] 15:14 :14 7:0 Byte in command that contained the error.
 Valid values are 0 to 63.
 10:8 Bit in command that contained the error.
 Valid values are 0 to7.
 15:11 Reserved 23:16 LBA: This field indicates the first LBA that experienced the error condition, if applicable.
-27:24 Namespace Namespace: This field indicates the namespace that the error is associated with, if applicable.
+27:24 Namespace: This field indicates the namespace that the error is associated with, if applicable.
 28 Vendor Specific Information Available: If there is additional vendor specific error information available, this field provides the log page identifier associated with that page.
 A value of 00h indicates that no additional information is available.
 Valid values are in the range of 80h to FFh.
-63:29 Reserved ·
+63:29 Reserved